TAU-CH/midrash_hebrew_script_mode_classifier/README.md

 # Hebrew Script Mode Classifier

-Adeep learning based inferencer for classifying handwritten Hebrew document images as square or non-square script.
+A deep learning based inferencer for classifying handwritten Hebrew document images as square or non-square script.
 The interface also provides a heatmap evidence overlayed on the document image.

 [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](